 When it comes to harvesting soft fruit, (where the bulk of most farmer’s costs lie) machines have consistently failed to impress.
-It’s proved very hard for robots to match the speed, dexterity, accuracy and judgement skills which humans have evolved over millennia to feed themselves.
+It’s proved very hard for a harvesting robot to match the speed, dexterity, accuracy and judgment skills which humans have evolved over millennia to feed themselves.

 Robots failed to deliver in speed and accuracy

-Until recently, whenever robots were trialled to perform these tasks they have proved slow and wasteful compared to human labour.
+Until recently, whenever agricultural robotics were trialled to perform these tasks they have proved slow and wasteful compared to human labour.
 In 2018, machines developed by the company CROO to pick strawberries were still only able to find and pick 50% of ripe berries in a typical field.
-This, compared to the 60 - 90% success rate recorded by teams of human workers.
+This, compared to the 60 - 90% success rate recorded by teams of farm workers.

 But harvesting technology has improved